Posted by ADLIZA HIZAN ::

 And yet even when God honors us with something uniquely feminine, we are too busy trying to find our worth in reference to men, to value it or even notice it.
 We too have accepted men as the standard; so anything uniquely feminine is, by definition, inferior.
 Being sensitive is an insult, becoming a mother is a degradation.
 In the battle between stoic rationality (considered masculine) and selfless compassion (considered feminine), rationality reigns supreme.

 As soon as we accept that everything a man has and does is better, all that follows is just a knee jerk reaction: if men have it, we want it too.
 If men pray in the front rows, we assume this is better, so we want to pray in the front rows too.
 If men lead Prayer, we assume the imam is closer to God, so we want to lead Prayer too.
+Somewhere along the line, we've accepted the notion that having a position of worldly leadership is some indication of one's position with God.

 A Muslim woman does not need to degrade herself in this way.
 She has God as a standard.
 She has God to give her value; she doesn't need a man here.